gravtrade/gravtrade.github.io/_posts/2016-09-09-best-forex-broker.md

 A spread is the difference between the bid price and the sell price for a currency pair.
 Most Forex Broker provides some of the **tightest spreads** across major Forex Currencies (EUR/USD, USD/JPY, GBP/USD, USD/CHF, AUD/USD, USD/CAD and NZD/USD) and Metals (XAG/USD or Gold).

-Spreads should be in variable floats (Non-Fixed spread) and they are feed direct from broker liquidity providers through the **ECN** (Electronic Communications Network).
-There are many kind of ECN technology itself because of the way your forex broker set their business model.
-In other words, we want to measure all this stuff just to eliminate layers of "middle-man".
+Spreads should be in variable floats (Non-Fixed spread) and they are fed direct from broker liquidity providers through the **ECN** (Electronic Communications Network).
+There are many kinds of ECN technology itself because of the way your forex broker sets their business model.
+In other words, we want to measure all this stuff just to eliminate layers of "middleman".

 > Spreads are tighter during higher volumes of liquidity or may become wider when markets lack of liquidity.